yonaskolb/SwiftGUI/README.md

 # SwiftGUI

 A SwiftUI GUI for browsing and editing pure Swift objects.
-It's useful as a debug tool, especially single state apps as you can browse and edit your whole state.
+It's useful as a debug tool, especially in single state apps as you can browse and edit your whole app state.

 It supports Swift structs, classes, and enums with associated types.

+## Development
+Note that this project is still in development.
+It is missing features, and could be unstable.